MaxproGlitcher/Part-Remover/README.md

 Note: Pastebin script now works!
 Feel free to use both GitHub or Pastebin scripts.
+PLEASE RE-INSTALL SCRIPTS.
+I HAVE ACCIDENTALLY DELETED THE GITHUB RAW LMAO

 # Part-Deletor
 Part Deletor is a Roblox exploit that allows players to delete any baseparts locally in a Roblox game.